fellinga/node-red-contrib-ui-time-scheduler/README.md

 ## Usage

 Add a time-scheduler-node to your flow.
 Open the dashboard, you will see an empty scheduler.
-Click the plus sign at the top right corner of the node the create a new schedule.
+Click the plus sign at the top right corner of the node to create a new schedule.

 ### Input & Output